makelinux/errors_resolver/README.md

 CC=arm-linux-gnueabi-gcc ./errors_resolver_demo

-This demo was tested on Ubuntu, where gcc-arm-linux-gnueabi is installed.
+This demo was tested on Ubuntu, where gcc-arm-linux-gnueabi and qemu-user are installed.

 ## Demo for resolving not found commands in subroutine with helper /usr/lib/command-not-found